 Construction Projects Gone Bad

-They are effective in that they are “the last resort” for non-payment of construction projects and put the property owner on notice of a claim for payment.
-These liens are a great tool for an honest, hardworking person who contracts or is a party to a contract.
+They are useful in that they are “the last resort” for non-payment of construction projects and put the property owner on notice of a claim for payment.
+These liens are an excellent tool for an honest, hardworking person who contracts or is a party to a contract.

-These criminals are out to make money on fraudulent claims or on particular projects.
-Liens are filed fraudulently by these slick individuals and it up to you to know to recognize a dishonest lien claimant.
-This is the time to speak to an attorney.
+These criminals are out to make money on fraudulent claims or particular projects.
+Liens are filed fraudulently by these slick individuals, and it up to you to know to recognize a dishonest lien claimant.
+Now is the time to speak to an attorney.
 Find out what you can do to make sure that you take the correct course of action to avoid being ripped off.

 Not a Great Idea to file a False Claim

 This powerful tool comes with great responsibility.
 Filing a fraudulent lien caused an unfair expectation that all liens aren’t crooked.
 The punishment for a fraudulent claim can become a high cost and a significant burden to bear.

 Natural Disasters Bring Out the Best and the Worst in People

 Natural disasters lead to a lot of construction work.
 With that said, construction jobs come with shady and bullying contractors looking to make a quick buck.
 For instance, they use intimidating tactics and take advantage of a victim’s desperation.

 A contractor may not be from the area and go from homeowner to homeowner collecting down payments and then disappear.
 They may contract with you and then claim that you breached the contract somehow and file a lien.
 Be aware of such indiscriminating individuals.